Your complete guide to purchase and purchase order management

 Taking advantage of purchase order management software allows you to perform purchase control efficiently and automate all the mundane, repetitive tasks — helping you save time and money and free up resources.

-Not only will a purchase order management system give you centralized real-time inventory tracking to help you with purchase management, other benefits include:
+Not only will a purchase order inventory management system give you centralized real-time inventory tracking to help you with purchase management, but other benefits include:

-• Improved supplier control through the supply chain management
+- Improved supplier control through supply chain management

-Katana’s purchase order and inventory management software allows users to take care of their purchase management, sales, manufacturing operations, and many more aspects of their business, all from one easy-to-use and intuitive platform.
+Katana’s purchase order and inventory management software allows users to manage their purchase orders, sales, manufacturing operations, and many other aspects of their business — all from one easy-to-use and intuitive platform.

-Try it out for yourself with the Katana 14-day free trial, allowing you to automate your purchase management and easily monitor your purchase cycle.
+Get started with Katana by booking a demo to learn to automate your purchase management and easily monitor your purchase cycle.

 James Humphreys